3 Easy Ways to Grill Corn on the Cob

-Cooking corn on the cob on the grill gives this sweet summer vegetable a hint of smoky flavor that pairs perfectly with burgers, beans, ribs, salmon, and of course, the great outdoors.
+Cooking corn on the cob on the grill gives the sweet summer vegetable a hint of smoky flavor that pairs perfectly with burgers, beans, ribs, salmon, and of course, the great outdoors.
 We'll show you how to grill corn on the cob three easy ways and share favorite recipes to try.

 Top Tips for Grilling Corn on the Cob